3 questions to learn if your baby's gut is healthy.

-Not all baby probiotics are created equal, and this is where Evivo differs from other probiotics for babies.
+Not all baby probiotics are created equal, and this is where Evivo infant probiotics differ from other probiotics for babies.

 B. infantis, the key Bifidobacterium strain, is vital in building a strong foundation of good bacteria for your healthy baby.
 The presence of B. infantis reduces potentially harmful bacteria by 80%—especially those linked to a higher risk for conditions like colic, eczema, allergies, obesity, and diabetes.10

 Our founders and scientists are world-renowned experts in the infant gut microbiome and its critical interaction with human breast milk.
 Over a decade of research and clinical trials at The University of California led to the important discovery that the nutrients in breast milk that have evolved over millions of years to become the perfect prebiotic, or food, for B. infantis, the key good gut bacteria in Evivo.16

 This research concluded that only one bacteria—the B. infantis in Evivo—takes advantage of this unique relationship.
 The amazing breast milk nutrients, Human Milk Oligosaccharides (HMOs), feed B. infantis in Evivo, and the B. infantis transforms the HMOs into valuable nutrition for your baby.
 Without B. infantis as much as 15% of the nutrients in your breast milk will be wasted in your baby's diaper.
 8, 12